OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/install-and-configure-drupal.md

     supportsCredentials: true
 ```

 This configuration is very generic, and it will allow any kind of resource sharing.
 It's suitable for learning purposes, but you should learn about hardening these settings for a production application.
-Make sure to update `allowedOrigins` and `allowedMethods` to reflect only the valid domains and HTTP methods that our browser-based applications use.
+Make sure to update `allowedOrigins` and `allowedMethods` to reflect only the valid domains and HTTP methods that your browser-based applications use.
 Public APIs can leave these values as is, since they may not know about the consumers that integrate with the API.

-When *services.yml* is updated, you need to [clear caches](https://drupalize.me/tutorial/clear-drupals-cache) for the changes to be applied.
+After *services.yml* is updated, you need to [clear caches](https://drupalize.me/tutorial/clear-drupals-cache) for the changes to be applied.

 ## Recap

-In this tutorial we; Downloaded and installed Drupal and the JSON API, JSON API Extras, and Simple OAuth contributed modules.
-Then made changes to default configuration necessary to allow Gatsby to access the data and users on our site.
-Including adjusting permissions related to accessing JSON API data and OAuth tokens, generating public/private keys for OAuth encryption, and enabling CORS support.
+In this tutorial we downloaded and installed Drupal and the JSON API, JSON API Extras, and Simple OAuth contributed modules.
+Then we made changes to the default configuration necessary to allow Gatsby to access the data and users on our site.
+We adjusted permissions related to accessing JSON API data and OAuth tokens, generating public/private keys for OAuth encryption, and enabling CORS support.

 With all of these steps complete your Drupal site is ready to serve as both a data source for Gatsby's build process as well as the target for dynamic API queries in React.
-Consumers will be able to access all of your site's content via the */jsonapi* endpoint.
-As well as authenticate and authorize users via OAuth.
+Consumers will be able to access all of your site's content via the */jsonapi* endpoint, as well as authenticate and authorize users via OAuth.

 ## Further your understanding